Authorities for prescribing drugs of dependence

 Authorities to treat pain with opioid drugs of dependence and the procedure for granting pain authorities

-Through the MATOD (Medication Assisted Treatment for Opiod Dependence) Program and MATOD (Medication Assisted Treatment for Opiod Dependence) Suboxone® Program, accredited prescribers may apply for authority to prescribe methadone or buprenorphine in accordance with the MATOD Program Policy (PDF 277KB) for the treatment of drug dependence.
+Through the MATOD (Medication Assisted Treatment for Opioid Dependence) Program accredited prescribers may apply for authority to prescribe methadone or buprenorphine for the treatment of drug dependence.

-Unaccredited prescribers may apply for authority to prescribe Suboxone® film for up to FIVE patients in accordance with the Suboxone® Opioid Substitution Program policy (PDF 190KB) for the treatment of drug dependence.
+Unaccredited prescribers may apply for authority to prescribe Suboxone® film for up to TEN patients for the treatment of drug dependence.

 Schedule 8 Stimulants